yujinrobot/rplidar_extras/README.md

-# rplidar_nodelet
+# rplidar_extras

-Nodelet wrapper around the core rplidar sdk
+Building on and around the rplidar sdk